 February – March is the most “beautiful” time on Socotra, when Dragon Trees and Desert Roses, the trees having the appearance of a wine barrel, burst into flowers and the sea calms down.
 The only disadvantage of this period is an inflow of tourists and a bit hotter climate provoked the lack of wind.
 It is an optimal time for sea trips and diving on Socotra.

 June-July-August is the period of strong monsoon winds.
 As winds begin to blow, the severely dry dirt and dust from the ground begins to blow through the air.
 In the mountains the air temperature may fall down to +12ºC.
 High waves prevent fishermen from going to sea.
-It is the time when islanders suffer from some products shortage because of closed sea links.

 Click here to see the current forecast and the weather archive.